-Federal courts often have to resolve consolidated corporate tax refund issues in bankruptcy cases.
-They have not only relied on written tax sharing agreements, but have also implied such agreements based on the actions of a group member.
+Implied Tax Sharing Agreements.
+Courts have not only relied on written tax sharing agreements, but have also implied such agreements based on the actions of a group member.
 Capital Bancshares, Inc., v.
 FDIC, 957 F, 2d 203, 207 (5th Cir.
 1992) ("[C]ourts will not question an allocation which results from an express agreement which is clearly implied"); Bob Richards, 473 F.2d at 265 (9th Cir.
-1973) (. . . where an agreement can be fairly implied, as a matter of state corporation law the parties are free to adjust among themselves the ultimate tax liability."); In re First Financial Corp., 269 B.R.481 490 (Bankr.
+1973) (... where an agreement can be fairly implied, as a matter of state corporation law the parties are free to adjust among themselves the ultimate tax liability."); In re First Financial Corp., 269 B.R.481 490 (Bankr.
 E. D. N.Y.
 2001) (same); In re All Prods.
 Co., 32 B.R.
 811, 814 (Bankr E.D.
 Mich.
 1983) (same).
-But see In re Coral Petroleum, Inc., 60 B.R.
+But see, In re Coral Petroleum, Inc., 60 B.R.
 377, 388, 390 (Bankr.
 S. D. Tex.
-1986) (rejected claim by consolidated group member against parent to be compensated for use of its losses to offset group taxable income when no tax sharing agreement existed; held, no implied contract to compensate subsidiary group member; bookkeeping alone is insufficient to establish a duty to compensate for the use of the losses; also, "in absence of fraud or goverreaching," decision to compensate group member "for tax savings is a matter of business judgment not to be disturbed by the court," even when parent dominates subsidiary).
+1986) (rejected claim by consolidated group member against parent to be compensated for use of its losses to offset group taxable income when no tax sharing agreement existed; held, no implied contract to compensate subsidiary group member; bookkeeping alone is insufficient to establish a duty to compensate for the use of losses; also, "in absence of fraud or overreaching," decision to compensate group member "for tax savings is a matter of business judgment not to be disturbed by the court," even when parent dominates subsidiary).

 Banks and sophisticated lenders often require written tax sharing agreements that are favorable to the group member borrowing funds, but trade creditors usually lack that leverage.
 As a result, a bankruptcy court may misread or imply a tax sharing agreement when confronting the entitlement issue in the case of a group member under the court's protection, as happened in Rodriguez.
+The Supreme Court may have resolved one issue in Rodriguez this past February - state, not federal law, applies - but litigation over ownership of tax refunds will continue.
+Is there a tax sharing agreement?
+If so, what did the parties intend?
+If there is no such agreement, can the court imply one?